RyterINC/thefoodryter/content/posts/10-tips-getting-started.md

 ### 9. Be clean, but don't be a Nazi about it

 I will admit, I am not the cleanest person in the kitchen.
 I tend to get food all over the stove and use more mixing bowls, pots, pans, and utensils than I care to admit.
 Find time in between things to put things in the sink to free up counter space.
-Wipe down the sauce you just got on the counter so you don't step in it.
+Wipe down the sauce you just spilled on the floor so you don't step in it.
 Slow down on your mixing if your contents are spilling over the edge.
-I find the easiest way to stay clean is to now be in a hurry.
+I find the easiest way to stay clean is to not be in a hurry.
 Make sure your ingredients are prepped before you start cooking and think about each stage of the process and what you will need.
 You don't need to go nuts, but being clean is an important part of the process and you need to instill good habits while you are just starting out.

 ### 10. Cook for people and get feedback